3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 IMAGE_INSTALL:append = " kernel-image-bzimage"
 ```

+`UEFI_SELOADER` is a flag, which enables the SELoader, which is a bootloader
+used in MOK Secure Boot.
+Setting `MOK_SB` enables MOK Secure Boot.
+Since we did
+not want that, we set both flags to `0`.
+When `GRUB_SIGN_VERIFY` is set all GRUB
+components are signed during build and verified by GRUB during the boot process.
-Aside from setting `meta-secure-core`-related flags, we also defined
+Aside from setting the flags mentioned above, we also defined
 [features](https://docs.yoctoproject.org/4.3.3/ref-manual/features.html#features),
 which, which help Yocto work out which packages to include in the image and how
 certain recipes should be built.
 The `efi` feature adds support for booting